Codehub169/tempo-43577151/README.md

 3.  **Run the application:**
     Make sure Docker Desktop (or Docker daemon on Linux) is running **on your host machine**.

+    **CRITICAL NOTE:** The `startup.sh` script **must** be executed directly on your **host machine's terminal**, not from within a Docker container.
+The script requires access to the Docker CLI installed on your host to build and manage containers.
+Running it elsewhere will lead to errors like "Docker command not found".

-    From the project root directory, execute the `startup.sh` script **on your host machine's terminal**:
+    From the project root directory, execute the script:
     ```bash
     bash startup.sh
     ```
-    **Do NOT run `startup.sh` inside a Docker container.** This script is designed to check for Docker and Docker Compose on your host, then build and manage the necessary Docker containers for the application.

-    If you encounter errors like "Docker command not found", please verify your Docker installation on your host machine and ensure its command-line tools are accessible in your system's PATH.
-The [Troubleshooting](#troubleshooting) section below provides more details.
+    If you still encounter errors like "Docker command not found" after ensuring you are on the host, please verify your Docker installation and PATH settings as detailed in the [Troubleshooting](#troubleshooting) section.

     This script will typically:
     - Check for Docker and Docker Compose on your host machine.